mspielberg/factorio-railloader/README.md

     * Improve handling of blueprint circuit connections.
     * Improve Bluebuild compatibility.
     * Marking a BRL for deconstruction also marks the underlying rails.
+    * Add support for interface chests of any size.